-8.2.10 Absolute/Additive Measurement Settings
+8.2.8 Advanced Measurement Settings Sub-menu

-The Absolute/Additive Measurement section provides access to set the instrument up for the type of phase noise measurement being made.
-This section will change based on the type of measurement selected on the main page of the GUI.
+The Advanced Measurement Settings sub-menu provides access to set the instrument up for the type of phase noise measurement being made.
+Default settings are for an absolute measurement and PLL Correction activated.